 Talk about academics.
 Middle school is a great time for kids to learn good study habits.
 Let your child know how important it is to keep up with homework.
 Talk about how doing well in school now can help him reach his goals later in life.

-.
+Find a quiet, well-lit place for him to study at home.
 Then, figure out together what kind of study routine will work best for him.
 Hint: Teachers usually have good study tips to share.

 Be organized.
 Your child will probably have more homework now that he’s in middle school.
 You can help him keep track of it by getting him to use his Academic Planner in every class.
 Show him how to write down homework and other information, like test dates or class trips.
 He can check his planner before leaving school to make sure he brings home everything he needs.